Project Title: Documenting High Performance Computing Concepts (HPC) for Naive Users

-Tom Maiden, PSC
+Tom Maiden, User Services Manager.

-To enable these users to make the most of their allocation on Bridges, we need to provide introductory training on HPC concepts (file systems, front end vs. compute nodes, job queues), Unix (command line syntax, file and directory permissions, file transfer), job submission (queues, priorities, SLURM), and how to get help.
+To enable these users to make the most of their allocation, we need to provide introductory training on HPC concepts (file systems, front end vs. compute nodes, job queues), Unix (command line syntax, file and directory permissions, file transfer), job submission (queues, priorities, SLURM), and how to get help.
 This could take the form of self-paced online training or a written user guide, but it should be more visual than just a text document.

 The end result will be an introductory guide for novice HPC users covering topics such as Unix, connecting to Bridges, preparing and submitting jobs, queues, file transfer, and file and directory protections and access.
 This guide may be a series of documents or self-paced online training.